labels and cards, what does WordPerfect consider to be a "page"?

 of different labels (e.g., three labels, each with different

 use LABLCOPY to do it.
-See the Tips section below for a simple test that shows that LABLCOPY is more reliable than
+See the Tips section below for

+for a simple test that shows that LABLCOPY is more reliable than

-see all labels on screen in their correct layout, be sure
+To see all labels on screen in their correct

-row and column margins to a minimum amount may help.
-Text boxes
+Setting the table's row and column margins to a minimum amount may

-can easily modify the macro to change
+You can easily modify the macro to change

 its menu defaults.
 For example, you can change the default number

 and property bars (if enabled on the View menu).

-comments you will find a redlined User Modification Area.
-Look
+introductory comments you will find a redlined User Modification Area.

 prefer as the menu default.